LesFerch/WallpaperSlideshow/README.md

 - To have the image order shuffled on program start, enable `Shuffle on start`.

 - To have the image order shuffled when the slideshow returns to the first picture, enable `Shuffle on repeat`.

-- To have images synchronized on multiple monitors, enable `Sync`.
-This option is only available when two or more monitors share the same image folder.

 - To close the GUI without making any changes,  click the `X`.